hexarad/optirad-docs/README.md

-Optirad Docs
+OptiRad Docs
 ============

-Here is the source for the Optirad Documentation site:
+Here is the source for the OptiRad Documentation site:

 Usage
 -----